Central African Republic profile

 At a glance

 - Politics: Country described as a failed state in permanent crisis, facing mutinies and rebellions.
-Latest rebel alliance ousted president in March 2013
+Latest rebel alliance ousted president in March 2013, plunging country into chaos

 - Economy: Decades of instability have undermined the economy.
 Diamonds are an important source of income - and rivalry